Zapater's ringlet

 Zapater's ringlet (Erebia zapateri) is a member of the subfamily Satyrinae of the family Nymphalidae.
-It is found only in the Montes Universales mountain range in central Spain at more than 1,300 m above sea level in open forests.
+It is found only in the Montes Universales mountain range in east central Spain at more than 1,300 m above sea level in open forests.

+Description

+The Aragonese Ringlet is a small dark brown butterfly with a wide orange postdiscal band cut by veins on the forewings and two twin or single ocelli with white pupils at the apex plus another vestigial one in e2.
+The hindwings have a postdiscal line of orange spots centered with discreet ocelli.

+The underside of the forewing is similar brown to copper and yellow to orange band bearing twin or single ocelli, while the underside of the hindwings is mottled brown with a well-defined lighter postdiscal band.